Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You are currently defining a release strategy for an app, named APP-01.
 The strategy should allow you to keep the time it takes to deploy new releases of the app to a minimum.
 The strategy should also allow you to roll back in the shortest time required.
 Which of the following is the release strategy you should use?

-- [x] Red/Black deployment
+- [x] Red/Black deployment.
-- [ ] Rolling deployment
+- [ ] Rolling deployment.
-- [ ] “Big Bang” deployment
+- [ ] Big Bang deployment.
-- [ ] Canary deployment
+- [ ] Canary deployment.

 ### You scan a Node.js application using WhiteSource Bolt.
 The scan finds numerous libraries with invalid licenses, but are only used during development.
 You have to make sure that only production dependencies are scanned by WhiteSource Bolt.
 Which of the following is a command you should run?

-- [ ] npm edit
+- [ ] npm edit.
-- [ ] npm publish
+- [ ] npm publish.
-- [x] npm install
+- [x] npm install.
-- [ ] npm update
+- [ ] npm update.

 ### You are making use of Azure DevOps to configure Azure Pipelines for project, named PROJ-01.
 You are preparing to use a version control system that allows for source code to be stored on a managed Windows server located on the company network.
 Which of the following is the version control system you should use?

-- [x] Github Enterprise
+- [x] Github Enterprise.
-- [ ] Bitbucket cloud
+- [ ] Bitbucket cloud.
-- [ ] Github Professional
+- [ ] Github Professional.
-- [ ] Git in Azure Repos
+- [ ] Git in Azure Repos.

 ### Your company has an Azure DevOps environment that can only be accessed by Azure Active Directory users.
-You are instructed to make sure that the Azure DevOps environment can only be accessed from devices connected to the company’s on-premises network.
+You are instructed to make sure that the Azure DevOps environment can only be accessed from devices connected to the company's on-premises network.
 Which of the following actions should you take?

 - [ ] Assign the devices to a security group.
 - [ ] Create a GPO.
 - [ ] Configure Security in Project Settings from Azure DevOps.
 - [x] Configure conditional access in Azure Active Directory.

-### Note: The question-is included in a number of questions that depicts the identical set-up.
-However, every question-has a distinctive result.
-Establish if the solution satisfies the requirements.
-You run the Register-AzureRmAutomationDscNode command in your company’s environment.
-You need to make sure that your company’s test servers remain correctly configured, regardless of configuration drift.Solution: You set the -ConfigurationMode parameter to ApplyAndAutocorrect.
+### You run the Register-AzureRmAutomationDscNode command in your company's environment.
+You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.Solution: You set the -ConfigurationMode parameter to ApplyAndAutocorrect.
 Does the solution meet the goal?

-- [x] Yes
+- [x] Yes.
-- [ ] No
+- [ ] No.

-### Note: The question is included in a number of questions that depicts the identical set-up.
-However, every question has a distinctive result.
-Establish if the solution satisfies the requirements.
-You run the Register-AzureRmAutomationDscNode command in your company’s environment.
-You need to make sure that your company’s test servers remain correctly configured, regardless of configuration drift.
+### Establish if the solution satisfies the requirements.
+You run the Register-AzureRmAutomationDscNode command in your company's environment.
+You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.
 Solution: You set the -ConfigurationMode parameter to ApplyAndMonitor.
 Does the solution meet the goal?

-- [ ] Yes
+- [ ] Yes.
-- [x] No
+- [x] No.

 ### You are currently developing a project for a client that will be managing work items via Azure DevOps.
 You want to make sure that the work item process you use for the client allows for requirements, change requests, risks, and reviews to be tracked.
 Which of the following is the option you would choose?

-- [ ] Basic
+- [ ] Basic.
-- [ ] Agile
+- [ ] Agile.
-- [ ] Scrum
+- [ ] Scrum.
-- [x] CMMI
+- [x] CMMI.

 ### Your company is currently making use of Team Foundation Server 2013 (TFS 2013), but intend to migrate to Azure DevOps.
 You have been tasked with supplying a migration approach that allows for the preservation of Team Foundation Version Control changesets dates, as well as the changes dates of work items revisions.
 The approach should also allow for the migration of all TFS artifacts, while keeping migration effort to a minimum.
 You have suggested upgrading TFS to the most recent RTW release.
 Which of the following should also be suggested?

-- [ ] Installing the TFS kava SDK
+- [ ] Installing the TFS kava SDK.
 - [x] Using the TFS Database Import Service to perform the upgrade.
 - [ ] Upgrading PowerShell Core to the latest version.
 - [ ] Using the TFS Integration Platform to perform the upgrade.

-### You have been tasked with strengthening the security of your team’s development process.
+### You have been tasked with strengthening the security of your team's development process.
 You need to suggest a security tool type for the Continuous Integration (CI) phase of the development process.
 Which of the following is the option you would suggest?

-- [ ] Penetration testing
+- [ ] Penetration testing.
-- [x] Static code analysis
+- [x] Static code analysis.
-- [ ] Threat modeling
+- [ ] Threat modeling.
-- [ ] Dynamic code analysis
+- [ ] Dynamic code analysis.

 ### You are making use of Azure DevOps manage build pipelines, and also deploy pipelines.
 The development team is quite large, and is regularly added to.
 You have been informed that the management of users and licenses must be automated when it can be.
-Which of the following is a task that can’t be automated?
+Which of the following is a task that can't be automated?

-- [ ] Group membership changes
+- [ ] Group membership changes.
-- [ ] License assignment
+- [ ] License assignment.
-- [ ] Assigning entitlements
+- [ ] Assigning entitlements.
-- [x] License procurement
+- [x] License procurement.

 ### You need to consider the underlined segment to establish whether it is accurate.
 The Burnup widget measures the elapsed time from creation of work items to their completion.
-Select “No adjustment required” if the underlined segment is accurate.
-If the underlined segment is inaccurate, select the accurate option.

 - [ ] No adjustment required.
-- [x] Lead time
+- [x] Lead time.
-- [ ] Test results trend
+- [ ] Test results trend.
-- [ ] Burndown
+- [ ] Burndown.

 ### You are configuring project metrics for dashboards in Azure DevOps.
 You need to configure a chart widget that measures the elapsed time to complete work items once they become active.
 Which of the following is the widget you should use?

-- [ ] Cumulative Flow Diagram
+- [ ] Cumulative Flow Diagram.
-- [ ] Burnup
+- [ ] Burnup.
-- [x] Cycle time
+- [x] Cycle time.
-- [ ] Burndown

-### You have an application that consists of several Azure App Service web apps and Azure functions.
-You need to access the security of the web apps and the functions.
-Which Azure features can you use to provide a recommendation for the security of the application?

-- [ ] Security & Compliance in Azure Log Analytics.
-- [ ] Resource health in Azure Service Health.
-- [ ] Smart Detection in Azure Application Insights.
+- [ ] Burndown.
-- [x] Compute & apps in Azure Security Center.

 ### You have an Azure DevOps project that contains a build pipeline.
 The build pipeline uses approximately 50 open source libraries.
-You need to ensure that all the open source libraries comply with your company’s licensing standards.
+You need to ensure that all the open source libraries comply with your company's licensing standards.
 Which service should you use?

-- [ ] NuGet
+- [ ] NuGet.
-- [ ] Maven
+- [ ] Maven.
-- [x] Black Duck
+- [x] Black Duck.
-- [ ] Helm
+- [ ] Helm.

 ### You administer an Azure DevOps project that includes package feeds.
 You need to ensure that developers can unlist and deprecate packages.
 The solution must use the principle of least privilege.
 Which access level should you grant to the developers?

-- [ ] Collaborator
+- [ ] Collaborator.
-- [x] Contributor
+- [x] Contributor.
-- [ ] Owner
+- [ ] Owner.

-### SIMULATION You plan to store signed images in an Azure Container Registry instance named az4009940427acr1.
+### You plan to store signed images in an Azure Container Registry instance named az4009940427acr1.
 You need to modify the SKU for az4009940427acr1 to support the planned images.
 The solution must minimize costs.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 557](images/question557.jpg)

-### HOTSPOT You have an Azure DevOps project that contains a build pipeline.
+### You have an Azure DevOps project that contains a build pipeline.
 The build pipeline uses approximately 50 open source libraries.
 You need to ensure that the project can be scanned for known security vulnerabilities in the open source libraries.
 What should you do?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 558](images/question558.jpg)